aleksey-hoffman/sigma-file-manager/README.md

 - **INFUSIVE DESIGN:** this app implements my custom, modern, beautiful, minimalistic, customizable, design system called "Infusive design".

-- **WINDOW TRANSPARENCY EFFECTS:** is one of the key components of "Infusive design".
-This effect "infuses" all elements of the app with a customizable, modern, unified look and provides infinite beautiful, unique design customization options.
+- **WINDOW TRANSPARENCY EFFECTS:** feature allows you to customize the app design and create literaly infinite amount of custom, beautiful, modern UI designs by allowing you to beautifully infuse any image / video into every element of the app UI.

 #### MANY MORE FEATURES ARE COMING